Frequently Asked Questions

 What makes your illustration and calligraphy unique to you?

 My style harmonizes organic shapes, texture and a focus on getting the most from the materials used.
-These key elements come together to create my own personal brand of lettering and illustration, which I feel gives it a uniquely charming character.
-Typically I work with watercolors, gouache, and fine cotton papers.
+These key elements come together to create my own personal brand of lettering and illustration, which I feel gives my work a uniquely charming character.
+Typically I work with watercolors, gouache, colored pencils, and fine cotton papers.

-Can you tighten your lettering/make it thicker/make it thinner/make it straighter?
+Can you tighten your lettering/make it thicker/make it thinner/make it straighter/etc.?

 Simply put, no. My style is the product of years of practice and an effort to change it temporarily to suit an order would only result in an unnatural hand and awkward lettering.